1 Night in China

 1 Night in China is a pornographic film directed by Marcos Nunez and featuring professional wrestling personalities Chyna (Joanie Laurer) and Sean Waltman.
 It was released by Red Light District Video in 2004 but recorded in 2003.
 While Waltman and Laurer were engaged at the time they made the film, they broke up before it was released.
 Laurer was 32 whereas Waltman was 31 at the time of recording.
 Laurer subsequently made several pornographic films, beginning with Another Night in China in 2009, which is considered to be a sequel to 1 Night in China.

 Plot

 The film features scenes of Laurer and Waltman taking a guided tour of China, intercut with footage of the pair participating in explicit anal, vaginal, and oral sex acts, with special emphasis on an anal sex scene, which serves as the climax of the film.
 Waltman admits to being under the influence of methamphetamine and marijuana during much of the film.
+Chyna also admits she never agreed to the release and that Red Light District distributed her porn without permission from herself.
+She hated Waltman for this.